 In 2015, Gemma Nash collaborated with contemporary and historical photographer Michele Selway to produce ‘Hanging in the Balance’.

-Made in association with Forge Woodland Residency in the Whirligig Woods, ‘Hanging in the Balance’ is a series of images symbolising the devastating impact austerity is having on disabled people in the UK.
+Made in association with Forge Woodland Residency in the Whirligig Woods, ‘Hanging in the Balance’ is a series of soundscapes and images symbolising the devastating impact austerity is having on disabled people in the UK.

 Suggesting a post apocalyptic scenario, these images depict the deep sense of threat and despair many disabled people feel about their future: A future that hangs in the balance.

-Nash and Selway are guest artists at the Disability Arts Cymru ‘Austerity and Extravagance’ touring exhibition.
+We were delighted to be guest artists at the Disability Arts Cymru ‘Austerity and Extravagance’ touring exhibition.